Pit (nuclear weapon): Composite cores and uranium pits

-At that time, plutonium-239 supply was scarce.
+In the early period of nuclear weapons development, the plutonium-239 supply was scarce.
 To lower its amount needed for a pit, a composite core was developed, where a hollow shell of plutonium was surrounded with an outer shell of then more plentiful highly enriched uranium.
 The composite cores were available for Mark 3 nuclear bombs by the end of 1947.
 For example, a composite core for a US Mark 4 bomb, the 49-LCC-C core was made of 2.5 kg of plutonium and 5 kg of uranium.
 Its explosion releases only 35% of energy of the plutonium and 25% of the uranium, so it is not highly efficient, but the weight saving of plutonium is significant.

 Another factor for considering different pit materials is the different behavior of plutonium and uranium.
 Plutonium fissions faster and produces more neutrons, but it was then more expensive to produce, and scarce due to limitations of the available reactors.
 Uranium is slower to fission, so it can be assembled into a more supercritical mass, allowing higher yield of the weapon.
 A composite core was considered as early as of July 1945, and composite cores became available in 1946.
 The priority for Los Alamos then was the design of an all-uranium pit.
 The new pit designs were tested by the Operation Sandstone.

 The plutonium-only core, with its high background neutron rate, had a high probability of predetonation, with reduced yield.
 Minimizing this probability required a smaller mass of plutonium, which limited the achievable yield to about 10 kt, or using highly pure plutonium-239 with impractically low level of plutonium-240 contamination.
 The advantage of the composite core was the possibility to maintain higher yields while keeping predetonation risk low, and to utilize both available fissile materials.
-The yield limitation was rendered irrelevant in mid-1950s with the advent of fusion boosting, and later with using of fusion weapons.
+The yield limitation was rendered irrelevant in the mid-1950s with the advent of fusion boosting, and later with using of fusion weapons.